pavel4ai/videogenie/README.md

     ```
 2. Follow the deployment guide for your chosen platform using the generated `build` directory.

-**Note for Remote Deployment:** Ensure the deployed backend (SvelteKit server-side functions) can securely communicate with your GPU inference server.
-This will involve setting up the same environment variables (e.g., `PRIVATE_SSH_HOST`, `PRIVATE_SSH_USERNAME`, etc.) on your deployment platform that you used in your local `.env` file.
+**Note for Deployment:** Ensure the deployed server has:
+- All environment variables from your local `.env` file configured on the deployment platform